LUXIMO® ON FARM: Freya Morgan

 She was one of the earlier female intakes at the Royal Agricultural University in Cirencester and later travelled to Australia, where she worked as a combine driver.

-Today, Freya is responsible for over 1,600ha across North Bedfordshire and into South Cambridgeshire along with her son Joshua who has recently joined the partnership.
+Today, Freya is responsible for over 1,600 ha across North Bedfordshire and into South Cambridgeshire along with her son Joshua who has recently joined the partnership.
 As well as owning and renting land, the business includes shared and contract farming agreements.

-The soil is heavy Bedfordshire clays and Hanslope series clays, but the main challenge is moisture.
+The soil is heavy Bedfordshire clays and Hanslope series clays, but generally the main challenge is moisture.
 Freya often sees rain in the forecast skirting around the farms and describes it as one of the main limiting factors.

 Managing such a large acreage poses some challenges.
 While decisions around cultivations and crop protection are taken at field level, Freya tries to keep the number of different varieties down, to ensure storage facilities are optimised.
 With Weetabix, Richardson Milling Ltd and Heygates on her doorstep, Freya looks to match varietal choice with local end markets.